-Asbestos Management Plan Policy CKA
+Asbestos Management Plan Policy CSC

 The district is committed to providing a safe environment for employees.
-An accredited management planner has developed an asbestos management plan for each school.
+An accredited management planner has developed an asbestos management plan.
 A copy of the district's management plan is kept in the Superintendent's office and is available for inspection during normal business hours.